Careers That Combine Biology and Mathematics

 The Importance of Computers in a Biology and Math Career

-Biostatistics, which is sometimes known as biometry, is the use of statistical methods to help researchers define a problem that needs to be solved, gather data, analyze the data, draw conclusions, and publish their results.
+Biostatistics is the use of statistical methods to help researchers define a problem that needs to be solved, gather data, analyze the data, draw conclusions, and publish their results.
+It's sometimes known as biometry.
 Biostatisticians commonly work in the fields of medicine, public health, biology, agriculture, and forestry.
 They collect data from populations and look for meaning in the data.

 - Does coffee reduce the risk of type 2 diabetes?